2 Programs

 > (Label "fred") Label: expects valid label name; given "fred"

-> (Label 'fred-wilma) Label: label names must conform to nasm restrictions
+> (Label 'fred-wilma) Label: label names must conform to restrictions

 Examples